PervyTin/rwEducationalProject/README.md

 # rwProject
-This is a ransomware project for school.
-DO NOT RUN THIS, IT WILL ENCRYPT YOUR DATA!
+This is a ransomware project made for educational purposes.
+Do not run this ever.
+If you have any questions about the project contact me at beneckym.05@spst.eu